-When net family assets have a total value over \$50,000, the PHA may not rely on the family's self-certification.
-Third-party verification of assets is required when net family assets exceed \$50,000, adjusted annually by HUD.
+When net family assets have a total value over the HUD-published threshold\$50,000, the PHA may not rely on the family's self-certification.
+Third-party verification of assets is required when net family assets exceed the HUD-published threshold\$50,000, adjusted annually by HUD.